Guide written by:

 Rigid mesh panels

-Rigid panel mesh is a higher quality mesh.
-Unlike flexible mesh, it moulds very well to slopingground, corners and winding edges.
+Rigid panel mesh offers higher quality than flexible mesh.
+However, unlike flexible mesh, it doesn't mould very well to sloping ground or winding edges.

-Installing the posts for this mesh requires precision and attention to detail – whether they're embedded in the ground or fixed to a low wall – to ensure that the panels align properly.
+Installing the posts for this type of fencing requires precision and great attention to detail to ensure that the panels align properly.
+The fence posts can be embedded in the ground or fixed to a low retaining wall.

 Solid fencing panels